f1tenth/f1tenth_doc/getting_started/intro.rst

 Introduction
 ==================

-.. attention:: We do know that the Traxxas Rally has been discontinued.
-We are working on moving to the `Slash Platinum Edition <https://traxxas.com/products/models/electric/6804Rslash4x4platinum>`_ and will update the documentation accordingly.

 Here is where you will find all the information needed to get started and join the F1TENTH community!
 This build documentation is divided into four sequential sections, each one building on the other:

 #. :ref:`Building the Car <doc_build_car>` - Start here if you are building the car from scratch.